Arthur A. Collins: World War II

-Post-War Avionics
+Post-war

 Advances in aviation during World War II led to the rapid post-war expansion of commercial and private aviation.
 Collins Radio quickly shifted from war-time projects to building communication equipment for the airlines and corporate fleets.
-A licensed pilot in his 20s, Arthur Collins led the pioneering development of the Horizontal Situation Indicator (HSI) and other integrated flight instruments that combined in one display the pitch, roll, and yaw attitudes of the aircraft as well as its compass heading.
+A licensed pilot in his 20s, Collins led the pioneering development of the horizontal situation indicator (HSI) and other integrated flight instruments that combined in one display the pitch, roll, and yaw attitudes of the aircraft as well as its compass heading.
 Collins Radio became a world leader in avionics during the 1950s and 1960s.
 The 618T HF transceiver was a mainstay for the airlines and the ARC-27, with automatic tuning and 1750 channels, was the first practical UHF military transceiver, in service for over two decades.

-Telecommunication
+Telecommunication expansion to Texas and California, 1950-1970

-Arthur Collins expanded his operations to Dallas and Burbank, California in the 1950s.
+Collins expanded his operations to Dallas and Burbank, California in the 1950s.
 In California he formed a research group under the direction of Mel Doelz to develop new methods of encoding or modulating voice and data signals with precisely shaped pulses that formed a binary code.
 Such techniques make very efficient use of bandwidth and virtually eliminate the noise and signal distortion that often plagues conventional radio.
 Based on this research, the Collins KINEPLEX long-distance telecommunication system offered in 1955 up to 40 channels compared to one voice or data channel in the same bandwidth with conventional telephone service.
 A key component of KINEPLEX was the world's first practical, mass-produced MODEM (modulator/demodulator), in essence, a translator between binary and analog signals.
-The classified Collins Navy Tactical Data System (NTDS) derived from this work.
+The classified Collins Naval Tactical Data System (NTDS) derived from this work.

-Arthur Collins was among the first to predict the coming computer and telecommunication revolution and led his engineers to combine the lessons of KINEPLEX with communication expertise to establish in the early 1960s a data and message switching facility in Cedar Rapids, using Collins C8400 computers to process a reservation and other data traffic for the airlines.
+Collins was among the first to predict the coming computer and telecommunication revolution and led his engineers to combine the lessons of KINEPLEX with communication expertise to establish in the early 1960s a data and message switching facility in Cedar Rapids, using Collins C8400 computers to process a reservation and other data traffic for the airlines.
 Collins Radio also designed and built microwave communications systems, supplying both the basic equipment and also relay towers, often in remote, mountain top locations, to transmit the line-of-sight signal over long distances.